Oyl-Wallet/alkanes-contract-indexer/README.md

 - **Postgres writes**: Batch, transactional, and indexable by `transactionId` across `AlkaneTransaction`, `DecodedProtostone`, `TraceEvent`, and Subfrost event tables.
 Large batches are automatically chunked to stay within SQL bind parameter limits.
 Deletes for replacement use CTE+unnest for better plans on large arrays.
  - **Pool* success flag**: `PoolSwap`, `PoolMint`, and `PoolBurn` now record both successful and failed attempts.
 Successful rows have computed amounts and `successful=true`; failed attempts are recorded with zero amounts and `successful=false`. `PoolCreation` remains success-only (but includes a `successful` column defaulting to true for consistency).
  - **Processed blocks tracking**: After each `process_block_sequential` completes, the service upserts into `ProcessedBlocks` with `(blockHeight, blockHash, timestamp, isProcessing=false)`.
 The timestamp comes from the first transaction's `status.block_time` in the block if available, otherwise `Utc::now()`.
+ - **Publishing policy**: Redis publish for "block processed" runs only for realtime tip blocks.
+Catch-up blocks do not publish, avoiding noisy downstream updates.

 ### Repository Structure
 - `src/main.rs`: Program entrypoint; initializes config, DB, provider; runs background poller until Ctrl-C.